 Here is a look at a few iterations of the pipeline.
 The design is still in flux as the technology changes and we learn more about different use cases.

 The pipeline is a key element of the web interface.
-It's a great overview of the system: it acts as navigation and status indicator.
+It acts as both navigation and status indicator.
 It is present on all pages of the application.

 The Mobile App

 Cogniac's mobile app allows people to provide feedback and manage applications on the go.
 My work consisted in streamlining the navigation to access applications in just a few taps.
 Applications from the same pipeline can be reached with a swipe.